wmadavis/wmadavis.github.io/content/resources.md

 aliases: /resources/
 url: /resources/
 disableAnchoredHeadings: false
-description: "Research resources not produced by me"
+description: "Economics resources not produced by me"
 showToc: true
 TocOpen: true
 UseHugoToc: true

 ---

-*(Resources for courses I've taught or have taken are found in the Teaching page)*

 *Using this space to collate academic resources I’ve personally found the most constructive.
-I make this qualification because plenty of advice I’ve seen widely circulated over the years absolutely would not work for me: my advice for reading advice is to feel emboldened to reject it.*
+I make this qualification because plenty of advice I’ve seen widely circulated over the years absolutely would not work for me: my advice for reading advice is to feel emboldened to reject it.
+Resources for specific courses I've taught or have taken are found in the [Teaching](/teaching/) page.*

 ### Academic advice